Simulating Disruptions on Netherlands Railway Operations

 If the reliability of new trains was improved by 20%, only 0,08% of modeled trains would arrive on time.
 The AnyLogic simulation model showed that it was not cost-effective.
 Thus, Netherlands Railways decided to invest in better incident management.

-The case study was presented by Camiel Simons, of Netherlands Railways, at the AnyLogic Conference 2022.
+The case studies were presented by Camiel Simons, of Netherlands Railways, at the AnyLogic Conference 2022.

 The slides are available as a PDF.